ThomasVon2021/blikvm-site/docs/en/msd.md

 Replace /path/to/local/iso with the path to your ISO file on your local PC and xxx.xxx.xxx.xxx with the IP address of your BliKVM device.
 You will also need to enter the password for the BliKVM user when prompted.

-Please note that this is just one way to upload the ISO file to the specified path.
+!!! warning "Please note that this is just one way to upload the ISO file to the specified path."

-4) After you have copied the ISO file to the /opt/bin/msd/user/ directory on the BliKVM device, you need to execute the make command to create the virtual USB mass storage drive with the ISO file.
+!!! info "4) After you have copied the ISO file to the /opt/bin/msd/user/ directory on the BliKVM device, you need to execute the make command to create the virtual USB mass storage drive with the ISO file."

 Here's how you can do it: